ONLYOFFICE/sdkjs-plugins/searchAndReplaceOnStart/README.md

 This plugin shows how to search and replace in document on start.

-It is withount interface plugin and isn't installed by default in cloud, [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop version](https://github.com/ONLYOFFICE/DesktopEditors) of ONLYOFFICE editors.
+It is without interface plugin and isn't installed by default in cloud, [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop version](https://github.com/ONLYOFFICE/DesktopEditors) of ONLYOFFICE editors.

 ## How to use